-Positive Behavior Intervention and Support (PBIS) is a process for creating school environments that are more predictable and effective for achieving academic and social goals.
-For some schools, PBIS will enhance their current systems and practices, for others it will radically change the culture for the better.
+Positive Behavior Intervention and Support (PBIS) is a model for creating positive school environments which support the needs for all students and staff.
+For some schools, PBIS will enhance their current systems and student practices.
+For others, PBIS will radically change the culture for the better.

 Parents are an important part of PBIS implementation.
 Schools encourage parents to use the same expectations and rules that the school teaches.
 This common language creates consistency and a unified support for expected student behavior.
 Parents are asked to discuss the common rules and expectations and post them at home for easy reference.
 Children thrive when they have consistent, predictable expectations and consequences.

 The concept of PBIS has been researched in education for over 20 years.
 PBIS is based upon sound educational practices grounded in psychological and sociological theory.
 PBIS was first implemented in Charlotte Mecklenburg Schools in 2004.
 It was reintroduced in the 2015-2016 school year.
 The state of North Carolina view PBIS as the behavioral component of the Multi-Tiered Systems of Support(MTSS) process.

 The Charlotte-Mecklenburg School District website (WWW.CMS.K12.NC.US) is in the process of

 being updated to ensure compliance with Section 504 of the Rehabilitation Act and Title II of the Americans with Disabilities Act.

 In the interim, any website accessibility concerns may be brought via the following, Email: